SceneEval: Evaluating Semantic Coherence in Text-Conditioned 3D Indoor Scene Synthesis: Introduction

 Text-conditioned generation has been a popular research direction, allowing users to specify scenes through natural language.
 Just as homeowners can convey their dream home to interior designers and scriptwriters can describe story scenes to set designers, natural language is an intuitive way for users to describe a desired scene to scene synthesis methods.
 Depending on user expertise and needs, these descriptions can be minimalistic (``a cozy living room''), or more detailed (``a living room with a brown sofa facing a TV and a dining table with four chairs'').
 The flexibility and expressiveness of text allows users to specify their desires without needing to understand the intricacies of 3D modeling.
 This flexibility also poses unique challenges for scene synthesis methods, as they must understand and interpret the text descriptions to generate scenes that meet user requirements.
 Users' unspoken expectations, such as object placements adhering to the laws of physics, further complicate this process.
 Nonetheless, an ideal scene synthesis method should be able to generate scenes that satisfy both explicit and implicit user requirements.

 Despite recent advances in scene generation methods, there is a lack of systematic evaluation of the \emph{fidelity} of the generated scenes against the input text descriptions.
-Commonly used metrics either assess the distributional similarity between real and generated scenes (e.g., Fr\'echet Inception Distance (FID) \cite{heusel2017gans}) or coarsely measure similarity between the text and the generated scene using CLIP~\cite{radford2021learning}.
-Both neglect to identify which explicit user constraints are satisfied, making it hard to quantify how well current methods can understand and adhere to user specifications.
-Moreover, evaluation against implicit expectations is also sparse, with little prior work reporting metrics regarding physical plausibility of the generated scenes.
-In contrast, text-conditioned generation in 2D modalities like image and video has seen more evaluation focusing on text alignment.
-However, 3D scene synthesis is fundamentally different from 2D modalities due to the additional spatial dimension and the physical constraints that come with it, making it non-trivial to apply 2D evaluation metrics to 3D scenes.
+Commonly used metrics fall into two categories. \textit{Distributional metrics}, such as Fr\'echet Inception Distance (FID)~\cite{heusel2017gans} and categorical KL divergence, assess how realistic generated scenes are compared to a dataset of ground-truth scenes.
+However, this dependence on reference datasets makes them unsuitable for open-universe scene generation, where no ground truth exists. \textit{Cross-modal metrics}, such as CLIP score~\cite{hessel2021clipscore}, measure text--scene alignment by computing similarity between rendered scene images and the input text descriptions, but they provide only a coarse sense of correspondence.
+Neither type of metric reveals which specific constraints from the text are satisfied or violated, limiting insight into a method's strengths and weaknesses.
+Beyond explicit fidelity to text, evaluation of implicit expectations is also incomplete, with prior work relying on isolated metrics such as collisions or out-of-bounds violations, which overlook broader aspects of physical plausibility (e.g., a scene may have no collisions yet remain unnavigable).
+In contrast, text-conditioned generation in 2D modalities like image and video has seen more comprehensive evaluation.
+Yet 3D scene synthesis introduces unique challenges due to the added spatial dimension and physical constraints, making it non-trivial to adapt 2D evaluation metrics to 3D scenes and highlighting the need for a dedicated evaluation framework tailored to 3D scene synthesis.

-To analyze the performance of existing methods and support future research, we propose \emph{\ours}, a comprehensive evaluation framework focused on measuring the fidelity of generated scenes against specific constraints provided in the input text descriptions by providing annotated constraints with each description. \ours includes four fidelity metrics covering the following constraints: object count, object attribute, object-object relationship, and object-architecture relationship, designed to measure how well the generated scenes meet explicit user requirements.
-Additionally, \ours incorporates metrics for assessing implicit expectations, including object collision, support, accessibility, out-of-bound, and scene navigability, to better understand the physical plausibility of the generated scenes.
-To facilitate evaluation, we introduce \ourdataset, a dataset of scene descriptions of varying complexities with annotated ground-truth scene properties.
-This dataset establishes a standardized evaluation of scene generation methods and enables \ours to assess how well the generated scenes meet explicit user requirements.